We Listen and We Act

 It is important to work with a knowledgeable Florida family law attorney to complete the legal process required for modifying existing orders and not only handle it with a verbal agreement.
-The court will review any changes that affect a child in order to ensure they continue to meet the original criteria of being in the child's best interests.
+The court will review any changes that affect a child in order to ensure they continue to meet the original criteria of being in the child’s best interests.
+The court will also review any changes to determine whether a modification in spousal or child support is justified.